 We enter into derivative contracts in the form of swaps and futures in order to mitigate the risk of market price fluctuations in marine and aviation fuel.
 All derivatives are recognized on the balance sheet and measured at fair value.
-If the derivative does not qualify as a hedge under SFAS No. 133 or is not designated as a hedge, changes in the fair value of the derivative are recognized currently in earnings.
-If the derivative qualifies for hedge accounting, changes in the fair value of the derivative are either recognized in income along with the corresponding change in fair value of the item being hedged for fair-value hedges or deferred in other comprehensive income ("OCI") to the extent the hedge is effective for cash-flow hedges.
+If the derivative does not qualify as a hedge under SFAS No. 133 or is not designated as a hedge, changes in the fair value of the derivative are either recognized in income along with the corresponding change in fair value of the item being hedged for fair-value hedges or deferred in other comprehensive income ("OCI") to the extent the hedge is effective for cash-flow hedges.
 To qualify for hedge accounting, the derivative must qualify as either a fair-value or cash flow hedge.